scale-it/sigmadao/dapp/README.md

 ## Setup

-This section demonstrates end-to-end setup required to run SigmaDAO application full functioning.
+This section demonstrates the end-to-end setup required to run the SigmaDAO application fully functioning.

 ### How to setup postgres?